 Inflammation of the gallbladder (acute cholecystitis)

-In some cases of gallstone disease a bile duct can become permanently blocked.
-This can lead to a build-up of bile inside the gallbladder.
-This can cause the gallbladder to become infected and inflamed.
+In some cases of gallstone disease (when gallstones cause symptoms or complications), a bile duct can become permanently blocked.
+This can lead to a build-up of bile in the gallbladder.
+It can cause the gallbladder to become infected and inflamed.

 Jaundice

-If a gallstone passes out of the gallbladder into the bile duct and blocks the flow of bile, jaundice occurs.
+If a gallstone passes out of the gallbladder into the bile duct and blocks the flow of bile, you will have jaundice.

 Symptoms of jaundice include: